nsushant/ANT_OR_Lunch_Visits/places.md

 - Location: Breydelstraat 16, 2018 Antwerpen
 - Cuisine: Thai
 - Price range: $$
 - Note: More of a sit down restaurant (heavier, real meal), but casual.
 Prices for dishes are 12-18 EUR depending on what you get.
+Here, you the [menu](https://de.cdn-website.com/3353011bf29947999eff0661ce2f3bfa/DESKTOP/pdf/menu.pdf).
+- pics: images/tjoung

 ---